 We offer a fixed-fee, tailored package which includes:

-If the trust is properly drafted, it can allow your house to be sold (should your surviving spouse or partner wish to move home), in which case the trust can be transferred to the new house.
+If the trust is properly drafted, it can allow your house to be sold (should your surviving spouse / partner or other occupant wish to move home), in which case the trust can be transferred to the new house.
 You can also elect to end the life interest if your spouse or partner remarries or enters into a civil partnership or starts cohabiting with someone, at which point your share in the house would then pass to your chosen beneficiaries.

 In order for the house trust to work, you will need to own your house as tenants in common.
 If you own the house as beneficial joint tenants we can arrange for you to “sever the joint tenancy”, so that you hold it as tenants in common.
 This will enable your share to pass to your chosen beneficiaries in your will.